Skip to main content

-What is Net Revenue?
+What is net revenue?

 How is Net Revenue calculated?

-Net Revenue is calculated by subtracting the total of all refunds and membership discounts from your total Revenue (orders).
+Here’s how we calculate the Net Revenue metric: Net Revenue = Total Revenue - Refunds - Discounts We calculate Net Revenue by subtracting all refunds and membership discounts from your total revenue (orders).

-What are the activities that impact my Net Revenue?
+What affects my Net Revenue?

 Net Revenue graph